yagasoft/DynamicsCrm-CodeGenerator/README.md

 + Fix: catch and fix the extremely rare 'null reference' error that requires clearing the cache for the tool to work again
 + Fix: [template] helpers to support new stuff since v7
   + LoadRelation methods
-+ Update: [template] XrmToolBox template to match this extension's
 + Improve: switch to async extension VS API
 + Improve: [template] rework lookup labels localisation
   + After the upgrade to v7, it has been buggy, and I don't like how it uses ExecuteMultiple to load labels in the first place; so I need to come up with a method that is faster but still as efficient